verdaux/BookNotes/Phrases/Cool phrases 13.md

 - [ ] Lullaby for insomniacs
 - [ ] Algorithm - fed audiences
 - [ ] Instinctively hostile to devotion
+- [ ] That's what my wife calls me
+- [ ] Not as delightful as it could be